Hong Kong’s Salaries Tax – Key Features That Everyone Must Take Note

 Hong Kong’s Salaries Tax – both corporate and personal salary tax – is among the lowest tax rates in the world.

 Why is Hong Kong’s tax on salaries is different from many other countries in the world?
 While it’s corporate tax may be charged at a flat rate, its salaries taxes work differently.
-Further, Hong Kong’s salaries tax (also referred to as personal tax) follows a progressive tax rate system which comprises of four marginal tax brackets.
+Further, Hong Kong’s salaries tax (also referred to as personal tax) follows a progressive tax rate system which comprises of five marginal tax brackets.

 Other key features of Hong Kong’s salary tax includes: